A Law Firm With Deep Roots In North Carolina

 - James Chadwick Hinton (managing partner and attorney for the Town of Tarboro): After earning his J.D. from Elon University, attorney James Chadwick Hinton has been practicing for more than a decade.
 He focuses on real estate, probate and fiduciary and business law, and he also represents Edgecombe County in planning and zoning as well as water and sewer matters.
 He joined our law firm in 2012 as a junior partner and is now the managing partner.
 He also serves on the Edgecombe Community College Board of Trustees and serves as chairperson of the Edgecombe County Board of Elections.

-- Mahlon W. DeLoatch Jr. (Retired): Mahlon earned his J.D. from Wake Forest University in 1968 after spending a number of years in the banking industry.
+- Mahlon W. DeLoatch Jr. (Retired in 2019): Mahlon earned his J.D. from Wake Forest University in 1968 after spending a number of years in the banking industry.
 Before entering law school, he was a trust officer with the First National Bank of South Carolina, Spartanburg.
 Serving on the editorial staff of the Wake Forest Law Review, Mahlon earned many distinctions during law school.
 Since graduating, Mahlon has split his time between the financial sector and the practice of law, primarily in the areas of real estate, probate and fiduciary, taxation, business and municipal law.
 Mahlon is currently affiliated with DeLoatch & Hinton, PLLC, in Tarboro, North Carolina, as of counsel, where he continues to provide frequent and helpful guidance to his former partner, Chad Hinton.

 Our entire team is dedicated to helping our North Carolina clients in all phases of their legal concerns.